j-dags/Algos/Systems/Availability.md

 ### SLA - Service Level Agreement

 An agreement on a systems availability guaranteed to a customer.
 SLAs are made up of one or multiple SLOs.
+Typically penalties if SLOs not met.

 ### SLO - Service Level Objective

 A guarantee given to a customer.
 Part of an SLA.
 SLOs constitute SLAs.

+**Redundancy**
+Replicating parts of the system to make it more reliable.